bchew/dynamodump/README.md

 ## Local example

 The following assumes your local DynamoDB is running on localhost:8000 and is accessible via 'a' as access/secret keys.
+You must specify the host to get local behavior.

 ```
 dynamodump -m backup -r local -s testTable --host localhost --port 8000 --accessKey a --secretKey a